Estimated Taxes and the Estimated Tax Penalty

 - The Treasury Department also operates two online payment systems.
 One is called the Electronic Federal Tax Payment System, or EFTPS for short.
 It can take a few weeks to get fully registered with the service, but you can schedule estimated payments from your checking account very quickly once you're set up.
 EFTPS users can print out a report showing all their estimated payments for the year, which is a handy report to have at tax time.
 Simply log in to EFTPS to pay your estimated taxes and schedule a payment.
 You can indicate the dollar amount and the date you want the payment withdrawn from your bank account.

 - The second online payment system offered by the Treasury Department is Direct Pay.
-This system can be accessed from the IRS.gov website.
 Direct Pay is designed to handle payments of personal income tax only.
 The service does not require registration so you can use Direct Pay straightaway, but you'll have to enter in your information each time you want to make a payment.
 Both EFTPS and Direct Pay enables people to schedule federal tax payments from a checking or savings account.